 Philosophy and Goals

-The mission of the Downeast School of Massage is to train individuals in the art of science of therapeutic massage for an entry-level professional career, for continuing education, and for personal growth.
-The program content is based not only on meeting the 500-hour minimum required by most states and the National Certification Board, but also on our instructors' and administrators' years of experience in the field and their understanding of the depth and wide range of knowledge and skills that are necessary for practicing massage in a caring, competent manner.
+The mission of the Downeast School of Massage is to train individuals in the art and science of therapeutic massage for an entry-level professional career, for continuing education, and for personal growth.
+The program content is based not only on meeting the 500-hour minimum required by most states, but also on our instructors' and administrators' years of experience in the field and their understanding of the depth and wide range of knowledge and skills that are necessary for practicing massage in a caring, competent manner.

 About the School